kokocares/keywords-client/docker/README.md

 # Docker image for running a client in a serverless environment

-This folder contains a very think http client for the keywords client library that makes it easy to use this client in a serverless deployment.
+This folder contains a very thin http client for the keywords client library that makes it easy to use this client in a serverless deployment.
 Deploy this in a container with a minimum number of instaces of 1 to ensure that the cache is maintained in between requests.